Decentricity/marauder/README.md

 ./marauder.sh
 ```

-These commands downloads and executes the `marauder.sh` script.
+These commands download and execute the `marauder.sh` script.

 ## What the Script Does